 Gangasagar is a charming tourist destination, which attracts both pilgrims and adventure lovers.
 As you travel southward from the bustling city of Kolkata, further down the South 24 Parganas, you would reach the largest delta zone, where the holy Ganga meets the Bay of Bengal.
 Nestled in one of these delta islands is Gangasagar.
 Also called Sagardwip or Sagar Island, it is one of the largest islands on the Ganges delta and holds immense religious significance.
 The blend of blue bay waters and green marshlands, Sagar Island contributes to the natural beauty of the region.
-Gangasagar has acres of silver sand and clear blue sky, and the calm sea to spend the time in tranquillity.
+Gangasagar has acres of silver sand and clear blue sky, and the calm sea to spend the time in tranquility.
 Gangasagar is about 135 km away from Kolkata, capital of Indian state of West Bengal.